Starpharma: Beaten Up By COVID-19 For No Reason

 DEP coupling technology

-Starpharma has novel strongly patented Dendrimer Drug Delivery (DEP) technology.
+Starpharma has a novel, strongly patented Dendrimer Drug Delivery (DEP) technology.
 This technology has benefits of improved efficacy, reduced toxic side effects, extended drug half-life in the body, ability to target drugs, and increased solubility (no need for detergent formulations).
 DEP coupling allows patent life extension for existing drugs.

 Starpharma has a well-defined partnership with AstraZeneca (NYSE:AZN).
 A new potential blockbuster AstraZeneca drug AZD0466, which uses DEP coupling, is now in Phase 1 trials.
 AstraZeneca has exercised an option to couple other classes of its compounds with DEP.